1863 Battle of Camerone

 9:45 – 11:00 a.m.

-During the fighting, the Mexicans were most likely reinforced by the remaining cavalrymen of Colonel Milan.
+During this phase of the battle, the Mexicans were likely reinforced by Colonel Milan’s regular cavalry.

 11:00 a.m.

 Captain Danjou killed.
-At 11 o’clock, the defenders lost their captain.
-He was shot in the chest when returning to the reserve after having visited the house.
-He died within five minutes; Second Lieutenant Vilain took command.
+At 11 o’clock, the defenders lost their commander.
+Captain Danjou was shot in the chest while returning to the reserve after checking on the house positions.
+He collapsed almost instantly and died within five minutes.

 Battle of Camerone - Mexico - 1863 - Camarón - Camerone - Captain Danjou - Jean Danjou - Death